Emotional Support Dog Requirements

 4. Emotional Support Dog Registration Requirements

 The American’s with Disabilities Act (ADA) does not require you to register your emotional support dog.
-People may prefer to register their dog since it helps with dealing with airline employees or landlords.
+People may prefer to register their dog since it helps with landlords or other members of the public you may encounter your ESA.
 In addition to registering your emotional support dog, you may also be interested in ordering a custom assistance animal handler identification card or certificate.
 Some building owners and employers train or require their employees to ask for this information even though you are not required to share it with them.

 5. Where to get an Emotional Support Dog Certificate